gipi/blog/_posts/2018-01-23-implementing-vga-in-verilog.md

 layout: post
 comments: true
 title: "Implementing VGA interface with verilog"
-tags: [electronics, VGA, verilog, FPGA]
+tags: [electronics, programming, VGA, verilog, FPGA]
 ---

 **VGA** stands for **Video graphics array** and it's one of the most